mountaindude/CatDetector_Transmit/README.md

 our different doors - it would be nice to have an additional outdoor transmit unit.

 This is pretty easy to set up.
 Get a cheap wireless 433.92 MHz PIR unit from Ebay or second hand wireless PIR from some alarm system.
-Hook up a small Arduino board (probably works with a basic ATTINY85 too) to the PIR's output, then load the Arduino with the code in this repo, and hook suitable pin from the Arduino (for example pin 4, this will avoidcollision with the serial port on pin 0 and 1) to the 433.92 MHz transmitter.
+Hook up a small Arduino board (should work with a basic ATTINY85 too) to the PIR's output, then load the Arduino with the code in this repo, and hook suitable pin from the Arduino (for example pin 4, this will avoid collision with the serial port on pin 0 and 1) to the 433.92 MHz transmitter.

-The Arduino board can probably run off the same battery as the PIR unit itself, if you choose an Arduni Nano or similar, there is a good chance that board will fit inside the PIR unit too.
+The Arduino board can probably run off the same battery as the PIR unit itself, if you choose an Arduino Nano or similar, there is a good chance that board will fit inside the PIR unit too.